πUSA GeoPoliNomicsπ

 Volatility

-With these major physiographic division, we developed an understanding of Iran as a state not being agriculturally sustaied state that mean lacking an economic backbone.
+With these major physiographic divisions, we developed an understanding of Iran as a state not being agriculturally sustaied state that mean lacking an economic backbone.

 Third, in the above images shown Iran’s substantial natural resource